-Animal motifs have taken on many themes throughout the years.
-From dramatic pieces such as the Panthère de Cartier Collection of bejewelled panthers, or Schlumberger’s bird of paradise perched upon a rock carved of sapphire.
+Animal motifs have taken on many themes throughout the years, often in dramatic pieces such as the Panthère de Cartier Collection of bejeweled panthers – like the below diamond, emerald and onyx ring in our Signed Jewels Online sale – or Schlumberger’s bird of paradise perched upon a rock carved of sapphire.

-Whether it’s a brooch reminiscent of a beloved animal, such as the above dog in our Geneva Jewels Online sale or a piece that would be the perfect complement to a blazer such as this sweet pair of birds (see above), there is a piece for every jewellery lover.
+Whether it’s a brooch reminiscent of a beloved animal, such as the above dog in our Signed Jewels Online sale or a piece that would be the perfect complement to a blazer such as the vibrantly coloured bird of paradise brooch below, there is a piece for every jewelry lover.